Chief Executive Officer

 • University of Kansas, Business College, finance advisory board, member

-• Nativity Parish Finance Council, past chairman of the board and current board
+• Nativity Parish Finance Council, past chairman of the board and current board member

 • Iowa State University, Ames, Iowa, Bachelor of Business Administration, major